 Wild Basin is a living laboratory for students across disciplines, from natural sciences to social sciences to humanities.

 The Dr. Allan W. Hook Endowed Wild Basin Creative Research Fund is a generous fellowship that provides funding for student projects at Wild Basin or other preserves in the Balcones Canyonlands Preserve system.
-Hook Scholars' projects can be research-based or creative endeavors, and they can be grounded in any discipline.
-Recent Hook Scholars have created art installations, investigated new technologies for censusing deer, and research microbial communities in the streams and soils of Wild Basin.
+Hook Fellows' projects can be research-based or creative endeavors, and they can be grounded in any discipline.
+Recent Hook Fellows have created art installations, investigated new technologies for censusing deer, and researched microbial communities in the streams and soils of Wild Basin.

-Dr. Allan W. Hook Endowed Wild Basin Creative Research Fund Accepting Applications for 2020 Soon.
-Watch This Space!
+The Hook Endowed Wild Basin Creative Research Fund Now Accepting Applications for 2020

 Fellowships up to $3,000 for research at Wild Basin or in the Balcones Canyonlands Preserve